 The smell coming out of the oven was maddening.
 Why is it that the recipes that put out the most tantalizing smells seem to start doing so the earliest in their cook times, and have the LONGEST cook times?
 I was very frustrated, and was pretty ravenous by the time it finished cooking – maybe not the best thing to make first thing in the morning, for breakfast!

 Actually, I lie.
 It WAS the best thing to make for breakfast.
 SO GOOD.
 I love potatoes almost any way you could come up with making them (Yes, I live up to most stereotypes for my Irish heritage!), but this was WAY beyond any scalloped potatoes I’d ever had/made before.
 Hey, let me ask my husband for a 6 am, getting ready for work, several days after the fact food review!

-“Well, they’re obviously much better than anything I’ve had from a box, all fancy and shit.
+“Well, they’re obviously much better than anything I’ve had from a box, all fancy and stuff.
 I liked the little bit of zip from the 2 large jalapenos – it was great heat level for breakfast or lunch.
 For dinner, I like this a little more spicy so would add more jalapenos.”

 Jalapeno Scalloped Potatoes

 1 Tbsp butter

 3 cups heavy cream **